Azure-Samples/azure-sql-db-hyperscale-autoscaler/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 This is a sample on how autoscaling of Azure SQL DB Hyperscale can be implemented using Azure Functions.
-The code just uses a simple moving average on the CPU load for the last minute; if the value is outside minimum or maximum boundaries it will initiate a scale-up or scale-down.
+The code just uses a simple moving average on the CPU or Workers load for the last minute; if the value is outside minimum or maximum boundaries it will initiate a scale-up or scale-down.

 A detailed article related to this repository is available here: